 Other major external influences such as weather and potential network damage.

 The changing generation mix over the past year and in the future means that various scenarios (based on Future Energy Scenarios) need to be assessed.
 ESO already uses these scenarios to assess possible options for new Black Start providers and requirements and will continue to do so.
 Each provider assessed against the technical requirements detailed here, undergoes a strategic assessment.
 There is the opportunity for the model to include potential providers to further understand the resultant impact to potential system Restoration Time.
+Where significant changes occur within the year, we reflect that in the modelling such that restoration performance changes can be identified.

 Technical Requirements: